Testing Correlation in Graphs by Counting Bounded Degree Motifs: Discussions and Future Directions

 \section{Discussions and Future Directions}

 This paper considers the hypothesis testing problem for the correlated \ER model, where under the null hypothesis two \ER graphs are independent, and under the alternative hypothesis, they are correlated through a latent permutation.
 We propose a polynomial-time algorithm based on counting motifs with bounded degree.
 Our main contributions are summarized as follows. \begin{itemize} \item \emph{Homomorphism number and bounded degree motifs.} Since the homomorphism number effectively captures graph properties, we consider computing the injective homomorphism number as the test statistic.
 We establish the connection between homomorphism numbers and motif counting, which naturally motivates the idea of counting motifs.
 Instead of focusing on tree structures, which are crucial in the \ER model, we consider a more general family: bounded degree motifs.
 These structures frequently appear not only in graph models but also in real-world data.
-Notably, such motifs also exhibit strong theoretical guarantee, as they improve Otter’s constant $\alpha\approx 0.338$ to an arbitrarily small constant in the detection problem. \item \emph{Polynomial-time algorithm and computational hardness.} We propose a polynomial-time algorithm that succeeds in detection for any constant $\rho $ and $p\ge n^{-2/3}$.
+Notably, these motifs admit provable detection guarantees: they overcome the tree-counting barrier (which requires $\rho^2 \ge \alpha \approx 0.338$) and enable detection for any fixed constant $\rho>0$ in the regime $p \ge n^{-1+\delta}$. \item \emph{Polynomial-time algorithm and computational hardness.} We propose a polynomial-time algorithm that succeeds in detection for any constant $\rho $ and $p\ge n^{-1+\delta}$.
 This result overcomes the limitation that the correlation coefficient $\rho \ge \sqrt{\alpha}$ where $\alpha$ is the Otter's constant in tree-counting methods, as discussed in~\cite{mao2024testing}.
-The bounded degree motif counting estimator achieves detection with a computational complexity of $n^{\en(\maM)}$, where $\en(\maM)\asymp \rho^{-2d/(d-2)}$ for sparse graph and $\en(\maM)\asymp \rho^{-2-\epsilon}$ for dense graph.
+The bounded degree motif counting statistic achieves detection with a computational complexity of $n^{\en(\maM)}$.
 Moreover, our algorithm aligns with the hardness conjecture within the framework of low-degree polynomial algorithms, which conjectures that any degree-$o(\rho^{-1})$ polynomial algorithm fails for detection~\citep{ding2023low,li2025algorithmic}. \end{itemize}